Asthma, Allergies and Joint Pain

 Asthma is a chronic inflammatory disorder of the respiratory system.
 In the bronchioles of the lungs, we find inflammation (swollen walls, increased mucus, tightened muscles), and histamine is a major mediator.
 Keep in mind that inflammation is generated by the immune system, and as a result, asthma very often occurs hand-in-hand with other immune-mediated dis-ease in the body, especially when they have been sustained for a long time, such as environmental allergies, food sensitivity/allergy, eczema, acid reflux, arthritis, and chronic sinusitis.
 Many common triggers for asthma are allergies, including food sensitivities.
 To your point, there can be a different set of underlying root causes for the asthmatic state (e.g. toxicity, environmental allergies) vs. common triggers for a bout of asthma (e.g. specific foods, stress).

 Anyone looking at the list of recommendations your client is dutifully pursuing would agree that those are all theoretically healthy activities.
 Who could argue with any of those, right?
 Well, in this case, it pays to get up close….armed with an understanding of disease-specific interconnectedness.
-This is an article on histamine intolerance which you will find helpful, as well as this journal article on the specific connections between histamine and asthma..
+This is a journal article on the specific connections between histamine and asthma..
 Here are some specific recommendations which might be helpful:

 - There is an attempt to eliminate dairy foods, yet there is encouraged high intake of butter?
 I understand the desire to take in more Vitamin K2, but I would not recommend butter intake for this client at all until there has been dramatic rapid relief and an opportunity to begin to work on the root causes.
 In my experience 100% of chronic asthma patients have a food sensitivity to dairy foods.
 While the dairy protein content of butter is low, it is not zero.